It's our 25th anniversary!

 The gun goes off at 7:30.
 The start (and finish) line is at 3617 Woodburn Ave.
 You’ll run from Dana Ave. to Victory Parkway into the cemetery and back!Registration and fundraising details

 The sooner you sign up to run, the less you have to pay.

-Unfortunately, registration fees are NOT tax deductible, however any additional donation amount is tax deductible.
+Registration fees are NOT tax deductible, however your $10 Party Only Ticket is 100% tax deductible.